alliander-opensource/weather-provider-api/CONTRIBUTING.md

 just a few small guidelines you need to follow.

-## Filing bugs and change requests
+## Filing bugs, change requests and questions

-You can file bugs against and change requests for the project via github issues.
+You can file bugs against, change requests for and questions about the project via github issues.
 Consult [GitHub Help](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) for more information on using github issues.

 ## Community Guidelines